vitalets/promise-controller/README.md

 #### pc.reset()
 Resets to initial state.
-If promise is pending it will be rejected with error: "Promise rejected by reset".
+If promise is pending it will be rejected with [ResetError](#PromiseController.ResetError).

 **Kind**: instance method of [<code>PromiseController</code>](#PromiseController)
 <a name="PromiseController+configure"></a>